petterh/textedit/docs/Chapter-21-The-End-of-the-Road.md

 [« Previous: Setup, and Down Again](Chapter-20-Setup-and-Down-Again.md) — [Next: TextEdit Command Index »](Appendix-A-TextEdit-Command-Index.md)

-# Chapter 21: The End of the Road
+# Chapter&nbsp;21: The End of the Road

 This is it.
 We’ve reached the end of the road; TextEdit is done.
 At least, version 1 of TextEdit is done.
 There are many things I’d like to change, and there are many features that I’d like to add.
 In spite of blemishes and imperfections, however, I think the overall design and implementation of TextEdit illustrate my basic arguments.
 My intention with this book has not been to present TextEdit as an example of a perfect Windows program, but rather to make you think.